14 Best Ways to Protect Strawberry Plants from Birds

 9. Wind Chimes

-Noise, noise, with a side of noise from wind chimes will deter birds and pests from your strawberries.
+Noise, noise, with a side of noise from wind chimes will deter hungry birds and pests from your precious strawberries.
 Windchimes placed in your garden not only adds a whimsy note, but also provides sounds and movement that deter animals from approaching your berry bushes.

 Windchimes can run the gamut on cost, but they don’t have to be expensive to be effective.
 Recruit your kids with DIY wind chime kits or use things around the house.
 Personally, I love these DIY ideas from HomeBNC and The Garden Glove.